 Table of Contents

-Simulate running AR projects using Mega capabilities with the session validation tool
+Simulate AR projects using Mega capabilities with the session validation tool

-This article aims to guide developers on how to use the session validation tool in the Unity editor to load recorded EIF data and simulate running AR projects that utilize Mega capabilities.
+This article guides developers on how to use the session validation tool to load recorded EIF data and simulate AR projects using Mega capabilities in the Unity Editor.

 Before you begin